-If you’d like us to visit your institution or find out more, please contact Sarah Holt at email@example.com or on 020 7580 5861.
+If you’d like us to visit your institution or find out more, please contact the Accreditation Team at email@example.com.

 When requesting a visit, it’s helpful if you can state the Part(s), give an indication of approximate group size, and include a few possible dates and times that would be convenient for each session.